MicrosoftDocs/office-developer-lync-evergreen-docs/docs/sdn-interface/audiotimestamperrorspkms-element-sdn-interface-2-1-1.md

 - xml
 ---

-# AudioTimestampErrorSpkMs element (QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)
+# AudioTimestampErrorSpkMs element

+(QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)

 Average error of speech render stream time stamp, in milliseconds, or the last 20 seconds of the call.

-**In this article**
-Element information
-Definition
-Elements and attributes

 ## Element information